 For people leaders

-Fund the development your people actually engage with.
+Fund the development your people actually use.

 For the firm